 One of the key functions of insulators is to offer protection against the hazardous effects of electricity, which makes them useful in electricity transmission and distribution (T&D) networks.
 Further, insulators find vast applications in different industries as a safety device on account of properties such as low thermal expansion and high dielectric strength.
 Moreover, several developed economies are currently investing in the refurbishment of aging grid technology and establishing sustainable electrical networks for carrying electricity generated through renewable sources.
 On the other hand, owing to the factors like rapid urbanization and technological developments, governments in the emerging economies are undertaking initiatives, such as smart grid vision and green energy corridors, to create reliable and efficient grid infrastructure.
 This is helping in ensuring that electricity reaches every corner of the country.
-Looking forward, IMARC Group expects the market to reach a value of US$ 13.7 Billion by 2024, registering a CAGR of around 5% during 2019-2024.
+Looking forward, IMARC Group expects the global electric insulator market to exhibit moderate growth during the next five years.

 The report has also analysed the competitive landscape of the market with some of the key players being ABB, NGK Insulators Ltd, Aditya Birla Nuvo, Siemens AG, General Electric, Hubbell, BHEL, Toshiba, Krempel, MacLean-Fogg, PFISTERER, Seves Group, WT Henley, etc.

 REACH OUT TO US